zsebastian/stir-lang/README.md

 `Ti: i -> Ta`, where Ti is the type of the identifer, i is the evaluation of the identifer and Ta is the type of the value left on the stack.

 Writing the name of the identifer is an evaluation of that identifier.
-We write to the stack the tokens, in order, that are between the two addresses the identifier stores.
-In order to call foo on two numbers, effectively adding them, we could then do something like this:
+Here's an example to showcase many possible uses of identifiers:

 ```
-(:a :b a b +) :foo # still not legale stir
+1 :a :( :b a b +): :foo
-40 2 foo
+40 foo
 ```

+This will require some thinking to understand.
+Let's over it.
+Let me write the stack in brackets besides the token we operate on.
+Let left be the top of the stack.

+        []      // Start with an empty stack
+1       [1]
+:a      []      // Declaring an identifier pops the stack and store it into the identifier
+                // hence "pull operator"
+:(      [*]     // We push the address of the the operator onto the stack here.

+):      [*]     // Note that nothing in the brackets is executed, and nothing new
+                //is pushed
+:foo    []      //Store the address in foo
+40      [40]
+foo     [40]    // What happens now is the instruction pointer is set to the ':('

+:b      []      // Stored 40 in b
+a       [1]     // a is in scope here and has the value 1.
+We talk about scope
+                // later
+b       [1 40]
+\+       [41]

+):              // We jump back to where we were before we invoked foo.

 Now, we already know that that is not good enough.
 However it makes sense.
 Store into `a` and `b` what are effectively the first top values on the stack, then